Christmas Tree Decorated with Freshly Cut Flowers.

 Using Vases for the flowers

-I recently found this plastic version of the vase with an option of gold or silver lids that would be even better as you wouldn’t have to worry about breakage.
+While the glass vases work just fine, I recently found a great plastic version of the vases with gold or silver lids.
+These would be an even better option since you wouldn’t have to worry about them breaking.

 Finally, I added some pretty woven ribbon to fill in the tree a bit.

-Oh yeah, I did end up serving Champagne and Chai Tea White Russians along with coffee because I can’t leave well enough alone. πŸ˜‰
+Oh yeah, I did end up serving Champagne and Chai Tea White Russians along with the coffee because I can’t leave well enough alone. 😉

 Until next time,